-FREE APPLICATION for FEDERAL STUDENT AID Step One (Student): For questions 1-31, leave any questions that do not apply to you (the student) blank.
+2023-2024 July 1, 2023 - June 30, 2024 FAFSA ® Federal Student Aid An OFFICE of the U.S. DEPARTMENT of EDUCATION FOR FEDERAL STUDENT AID Step One (Student): For questions 1-28, leave any questions that do not apply to you (the student) blank.
 OMB # 1845-0001 Your full name (exactly as it appears on your Social Security card) If your name has a suffix, such as Jr. or III, include a space between your last name and suffix.
-1. Last 2.
-First Middle name name initial Your permanent mailing address 4.
+1. Last name 2.
+First name 1.
+Last name 1.
+Last name 1.
+Last name </td Your permanent mailing address 4.
 Number and street (include apt. number) 5.
-City (and country if 6.
-State 7.
-ZIP code not U.S.) 8.
+City (and country if not U.S.) 8.
 Your Social Security Number See Notes page 9.
-10. Your telephone number 9.
-Your date MONTH YEAR DAY of birth Your driver's license number and driver's license state (if you have one) 11.
-Driver's license 12.
-Driver's license number state 13.
+9. Your date of birth 9.
+Your date of birth DAY YEAR 10.
+Your telephone number ( ) 10.
+Your telephone number Your driver's license number and driver's license state (if you have one) 11.
+Driver's license number 12.
+Driver's license state number 12.
+Driver's license state 13.
 Your e-mail address.
 If you provide your e-mail address, we will communicate with you electronically.
 For example, when your FAFSA form has been processed, you will be notified by e-mail.
 Your e-mail address will also be shared with your state and the colleges listed on your FAFSA form to allow them to communicate with you.
 If you do not have an e-mail address, leave this field blank.
-14. Are you a U.S. 15.
-Alien Registration Number citizen?
-Mark only one.
-See Notes page 9.
-No, I am not a citizen or eligible noncitizen.
-Skip to question 16.
-3 YEAR 16.
-What is your 17.
-Month and year you were married, MONTH I am single......
-1 I am separated.......
-3 marital status as remarried, separated, divorced or I am married/remarried 2 I am divorced or widowed 4 of today? widowed.
-See Notes page 9.
-See Notes page 9.
-18. What is your 19.
-Did you become a legal 20.
-If the answer to question 19 is "No," YFAR resident of this state state of legal give month and year you became a legal resident of that state. residence? before January 1, 2017?
-No 21.
-Are you male or 22.
-If female, skip to question 23.
-Most male students must register with the Selective Male female?
-Service System.
-If you are male, are age 18-25, and have not registered, fill in the Register me 1 See Notes page 9. circle and we will register you.
-See Notes page 9.
-Female 23.
-Have you been convicted for the possession or sale of illegal drugs for an offense that occurred while you were receiving federal No () 1 student aid (such as grants, work-study, or loans)?
-Answer "No" if you have never received federal student aid or if you have never had a drug conviction for an offense that occurred while receiving federal student aid.
-If you have a drug conviction for an offense that occurred while you were receiving federal student aid, answer Yes 3 "Yes."
-A recently passed law means that you are now eligible for federal student aid even if you have been convicted for the sale or possession of illegal drugs while receiving federal student aid.
-No further action is required.
-Some states and colleges offer aid based on the level of schooling your parents completed.
-College or beyond 3 Middle school/Jr. high 1 High school 2 Other/unknown () 4 24.
-Highest school completed by Parent 1 Middle school/Jr. high 1 High school 2 College or beyond 3 Other/unknown 4 25.
-Highest school completed by Parent 2 26.
-What will your high school completion status be when you begin college in the 2022-2023 school year?

-General Educational Development (GED) certificate or state certificate.
-Skip to question 28.

-None of the above.
-Skip to question 28......
-4
+14. Are you a U.S. citizen?
+Yes, I am a U.S. citizen (U.S. national).
+Skip to question 16 16.
+What is your marital status as of today?
+1 am single 18.
+What is your state of legal residence?
+STATE 19.
+Did you become a legal resident of this state before January 1, 2018?
+Yes O 1 20.
+If the answer to question 19 is "No," give month and year you became a legal resident of that state.
+MONTH YEAR Some states and colleges offer aid based on the level of schooling your parents completed.
+21. Highest school completed by Parent 1 Middle school/Jr. high 1 High school 2 College or beyond 3 Other/unknown 4 22.
+Highest school completed by Parent 2 Middle school/Jr. high 1 High school 2 College or beyond 3 Other/unknown 4 22.
+Highest school completed by Parent 2 Middle school/Jr. high () 1 High school () 2 College or beyond () 3 Other/unknown () 4 23.
+What will your high school completion status be when you begin college in the 2023-2024 school year?
+High school diploma.
+Answer question 24.
+O Image: Completion of the school diploma is the school diploma in the school diploma.
+Answer question 24.
+Image: Completion of the school diploma is the school diploma in the school diploma.
+Answer question 24.
+Image: Completion of the school diploma is the school diploma in the school diploma in the school diploma is the school diploma in the school dip High school diploma.
+Answer question 24.
+1 Homeschooled.
+Skip to question 25.
+3 General Educational Development (GED) certificate or state certificate.
+Skip to question 25.
+2 None of the above.
+Skip to question 25.
+4 24.
+What is the name of the high school where you received or will receive your high school diploma?
+Enter the complete high school name, and the city and state where the high school is located.
+25. Will you have your first bachelor's degree before you begin the 2023-2024 school year?
+High School Name STATE High School City Yes () 1 No () 2